harrim91/CV/README.md

 `Michael is very, very, very intelligent and is a problem solver.
 He is always willing to take the time to explain things and is a good teacher.`

 `He has crazy concentration.
-When working on a problem, he is so focussed and driven until he achieves his goal.`
+When working on a problem, he is so focused and driven until he achieves his goal.`

 `There is a romantic intensity to everything he does, from coding, to playing guitar, to talking about his girlfriend or wooden spoons.`